verder-helpen/auth-irma/README.md

 ```

 ## Further reading
-Complete documentation for this plugin can be found in [the general ID Contact documentation](https://docs.idcontact.nl)
+Complete documentation for this plugin can be found in [the general Verder Helpen documentation](https://docs.verderhelpen.nl)